Burning Questions

 Some of the Things We Really Liked when We Read the Application:

-• Financing is very important in any industry in any country - and it is especially so in developing countries such as Thailand and Vietnam that are in the process of industrializing various sectors, including animal agriculture.
+• Financing is very important in any industry in any country - and it is especially so in developing countries such as Vietnam that are in the process of industrializing various sectors, including animal agriculture.

 • At the same time this topic is not well understood by front-line organizations and campaigners.
 That is why providing an accessible and practical resource that explains the role played by international funders (e.g., multilateral development banks, development finance institutions, national development banks) in the expansion of industrial animal agriculture in Southeast Asia appealed to us.